Installing a Ceiling Fan in a Bathroom

 |

 How to Plan and Install a Ceiling Fan in an Older Home: I am trying to install a ceiling fan in a bathroom, the house was built in 1922.
-I am not positive how old the wiring is that I am finding up there but it is old. |
+I am not positive how old the wiring is that I am finding up there but it is old. © By: Dave Rongey |

 Guide to Installing a Bathroom Ceiling Fan in an Older Home

-Electrical Question: I am trying to install a ceiling fan in a bathroom, the house was built in 1922.
+Electrical Project: I am trying to install a ceiling fan in a bathroom, the house was built in 1922.
 I am not positive how old the wiring is that I am finding up there but it is old.

 - There was an existing ceiling light fixture there originally.
 The light originally burned out and in the process of replacing the light bulb my boyfriend broke the bulb as he had been changing the bulb himself for at least the last 35 years.